-This free eBook on permaculture gardening is a great guide for beginners who want to get started growing a permaculture garden right away but don’t have the time or money to invest in a training program.
+This course on permaculture design is a great guide for beginners who want to get started growing a permaculture garden right away but don’t have the time or money to invest in a PDC training program.

 When I first heard about permaculture gardening it was like I had heard the truth for the first time.
 It just made complete sense to me to replicate nature in my garden and on my homestead.
 That doesn’t mean that traditional gardening is bad.
 Not at all.